 For the longest time, grub control has always been addressed by using granules applied to the turf at a “key” time of the year.
 It has always been preached that grubs are active in “certain months” and that it is only during these times of the year that chemical treatments will have any positive impact.
 Well, this approach has lead to somewhat inconsistent results.
 The inconsistencies stem from many facts.
 Here are some of the problems related to a “timed” application approach to grub control.

 1) Timed applications rely on a premise that there is only one time of the year that a target population is active.
-Though this could be true for any one species, it is not likely that anyone can tell when this time might occur.
-In other words, there are far too many factors which could and do cause this time to vary greatly from yard to yard, season to season.
+Though this could be true for any one species, it is not likely that anyone can tell when this time might occur for the species active in your yard.
 In other words, what could be the “right” time in one yard may not be “right” for a neighbor.
 In fact, their time could be a month or more later or earlier.

 2) There are far too many species of insects laying eggs which develop into damaging grubs to use this approach.
 Each species has a different time of the year which is the “right” time to treat and without knowing just which species you are treating for, trying to time the application is not practical.
 And since it is cost prohibitive to learn just which species you might have, even if you did know, it would only narrow the time frame down to a few months due to the problem of timing stated above in item #1.